nordnet/sass-variable-loader/README.md

 ## Why fork

 It's a complete rewrite of the original `sass-variable-loader`.
 That had many bugs and seemed not to be actively maintained.
-But thanks for the directions anyway!
+But thanks for the directions!

 ## License